anlnt/anlnt.github.io/_posts/2020-06-28-thoughts-on-pragmatic-programmers.markdown

 They are a go-to person for several areas in their company.
 They may be an expert in frontend development, database systems, system performance, or testing.
 They spend a vast amount of time learning and practicing these skills only because of passion.

 ## Self-learning
 They keep learning by themselves to be relevant to the tech industry.
-They know how to balance between learning a lot a bit and learning a bit a lot.
+They know how to balance between learning a lot a bit and a bit a lot.
 In other words, they may learn right enough to get the job done but under certain circumstances they learn deeply in order to solve a complicated problem.

 ## Business focus
 At the end of the day, someone pays us to write software, helping their business move forward.
 A pragmatic programmer does not bury himself in a tomb of cool technologies, without any ideas how business operates out there.
 Instead, every technical decision they make, they take business constraints into account.